 “Everyone I meet is interesting.
 Everyone has a great story.
 You just need to be interested and ask the right questions.
 I have learned that people are always interested in telling their story and having someone actively interested in listening to them.
 This is true whether it’s the Chairman of a global company, a princess, a duchess, or a clerk.”Elaine Eisenman, PhD

-I had the pleasure of interviewing Elaine Eisenman, PhD, managing director of Saeje Advisors, and independent board member, and advisor to high growth ventures, former corporate executive, and business school dean.
-And most importantly, co-author of Betrayed: A survivor’s guide to lying, cheating, and double dealing.
+I had the pleasure of interviewing Elaine Eisenman, PhD, managing director of Saeje Advisors, independent board member, advisor to high growth ventures, former corporate executive, and business school dean.
+Most importantly, co-author of Betrayed: A survivor’s guide to lying, cheating, and double dealing.

 Marco: Thank you so much for joining us!
 Can you tell us a story about what brought you to this specific career path?

 As an organizational consultant, I am a constant observer of human behavior.
 I delight in hearing people’s stories and looking at trends and issues that seem to capture people’s attention and imagination.
 The topic of betrayal–whether in one’s personal or professional life–seems to be on everyone’s mind, so we decided to talk with people to see if our perception was correct.
 Everyone we spoke with told us to write a book.
 So we did!

 Marco: Can you share the funniest or most interesting story that occurred to you in the course of your career?

 Many years ago, I joined a company that I had been consulting for a long time.
 Before I joined, I cautioned the CEO that he had always paid me to tell him when I thought that there were hidden minefields in initiatives that were dangerous if he proceeded.
 He reassured me that that was the reason he made me a job offer.